jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 ## SRv6
 Segment Routing over IPv6 (SRv6) extends Segment Routing support with IPv6 data plane.

 SRv6 introduces the Network Programming framework that enables a network operator or an application to specify a packet processing program by encoding a sequence of instructions in the IPv6 packet header.
 Each instruction is implemented on one or several nodes in the network and identified by an SRv6 Segment Identifier (SID) in the packet.
-In this lab we are implementing SRv6 on the following routers: xrd01, xrd05, xrd06, xrd07
+In this lab we are implementing SRv6 on all 7 routers.

 In SRv6, an IPv6 address represents an instruction.
 SRv6 uses a new type of IPv6 Routing Extension Header, called the Segment Routing Header (SRH), in order to encode an ordered list of instructions.
 The active segment is indicated by the destination address of the packet, and the next segment is indicated by a pointer in the SRH.

+In our lab we will be working with SRv6 "micro segment" (SRv6 uSID or uSID for short) instruction.
+SRv6 uSID is a straightforward extension of the SRv6 Network Programming model:

+ - The SRv6 Control Plane is leveraged without any change
+ - The SRH dataplane encapsulation is leveraged without any change
+ - Any SID in the SID list can carry micro segments
+ - Based on the Compressed SRv6 Segment List Encoding in SRH [I-D.ietf-spring-srv6-srh-compression] framework

 For a full overview of SRv6 please see the Wiki here: [LINK](/SRv6.md)
 The Cisco IOS-XR 7.5 Configuration guide for SRv6 can be found here: [LINK](https://www.cisco.com/c/en/us/td/docs/iosxr/cisco8000/segment-routing/75x/b-segment-routing-cg-cisco8000-75x/configuring-segment-routing-over-ipv6-srv6-micro-sids.html)